prasoonpoi/sqlcmd/doc/users_guide.rst

 Configuration File
 ==================

-Specify the database connection parameters on the command line is both tedious and error prone, even with a good shell history mechanism.
+Specifying the database connection parameters on the command line is both tedious and error prone, even with a good shell history mechanism.
 So, *sqlcmd* permits you to store your database connection information in a configuration file.

 A Brief Overview of the Configuration File
 ------------------------------------------